Wedge - AI Receipt Itemizer

 • 84% would recommend the app

-System Map
+System Map - Engineering Handoff

 Next Steps

-1. Collaborate with Devs
+1. QA with Dev